amazeeio/docs/local_docker_development/pygmy.md

 3. If you are on Ubuntu, disable the DNS that is started by default, see: http://askubuntu.com/a/233223

 ## Installation
+The installation of `pygmy` is fairly simple and can be accomplished via the ruby gem package manager

     gem install pygmy

 ## Start
+To start `pygmy` run following command

     pygmy up